This post may contain affiliate links. Please read our disclosure policy.

 I loved being able to make it salt-free, because beef stock (and French Onion Soup) is known for being almost unbearably salty and often bland.

 You will see this stock starring in some pretty spectacular dishes very soon.
+The French onion soup I make with this stock is truly the Best French Onion Soup out there!

 Homemade Beef Stock